Machine Learning (ML) Models

 ML Models navigation pane

-In Data Catalog, on the left navigation pane, you see a list of ML Model Servers and their components, including ML Models, Versions, Experiments, and Runs, organized in a hierarchical tree structure.
 You can explore this hierarchy to locate specific ML Model components for further analysis.
-You can choose View Table or View Galaxy under Actions to understand the ML Models hierarchy.
-To configure and import ML Model server components, see Configure for ML Model Servers in the Administer Pentaho Data Catalog document.
-If required, you can also manually create ML model server components using the following options available under Actions:
+Additionally, you can choose View Table or View Galaxy under Actions to understand the ML Models hierarchy.
+To configure and import ML Model server components, see Configure for ML Model Servers in the Administer Pentaho Data Catalog guide.

 Add New Model Server: Creates a new ML model server in Data Catalog to track and manage ML Models and their metadata.

 Add New Model: Creates a new ML model under a registered model server, which can be tracked, versioned, and managed within Data Catalog.
+For MLflow, this model can be versioned and linked to experiments and runs.
+For Triton, this model represents a deployed asset with configuration and performance metadata.

 Add New Version: Adds a new ML model version, representing an improved or modified iteration of an existing model with updated parameters or datasets.
+In MLflow, this represents an iteration of a model with updated parameters or datasets.
+In Triton, this represents a deployed model version with inference statistics and metrics.

 Additionally, similar to other hierarchy assets in Data Catalog, you can import and export ML model components.
-For more information, see the Manage Machine Learning (ML) Models section in the Administer Pentaho Data Catalog document.
+For more information, see the Manage Machine Learning (ML) Models section in the Administer Pentaho Data Catalog guide.

 ML Models content pane